Independiente Rivadavia

-Club Sportivo Independiente Rivadavia (mostly known simply as Independiente Rivadavia) is a football club from Mendoza, Argentina.
+Club Sportivo Independiente Rivadavia (CSIR), mostly known simply as Independiente Rivadavia, is a football club from Mendoza, Argentina.
 The team currently plays in the Argentine Primera División, the first major league in the Argentine Football league system.

 Independiente Rivadavia played in the Argentine Primera in 1968, 1973, 1977, 1979–80 and 1982, when the team reached the quarter-finals of the National Championship.
 That year Independiente was eliminated in the play-offs by the team that would later reach the Championship, Ferro Carril Oeste.

 History

 The origins of the club can be traced to 1902, when predecessor "Club Belgrano" was established in a bakery owned by Luis Burotto and his sons.
 In 1911 the club was severely punished by Federación Mendocina de Football (which ruled football in Mendoza Province at that time).
 After two years of hiatus so the banned was still into force, a group of members decided to break with the federation to form a new club.
 Therefore on 24 January 1913 they established "Club Atlético Independiente", with Pedro Castro elected as the first president of the club.
 The institution also changed to original Belgrano colors (dark green), adopting a shirt with red, white, and green vertical stripes so they earned the tricolores nickname.